Olympic Truce: United Nations support

 The United Nations is in support of the Olympic Truce and adopts a resolution called "Building a peaceful and better world through sport and the Olympic ideal" prior to each Summer and Winter Olympic Games.
 UN member states are asked to observe the Olympic Truce, and work towards the settlement of international disagreements by peaceful and diplomatic means.
 The United Kingdom was the first ever nation to get all 193 UN member states to sign the Olympic Truce resolution for the 2012 Olympic Games.

 UN support is mainly shown through the resolution.
 It is also shown by the Solemn Appeals for Truce made by the UN Secretary General and the President of the General Assembly shortly before the Summer Olympic and Winter Olympic Games.
 The lead office within the UN system is The United Nations Office on Sport for Development and Peace (UNOSDP).
 The current UN Special Adviser on Sport for Development and Peace is Wilfried Lemke from Bremen, Germany.
 UNOSDP is situated at the UN Office at Geneva plus a liaison office at UN HQ in New York.

 On 17 October 2011, the United Nations General Assembly passed a resolution, entitled "Sport for Peace and Development: Building a Peaceful and Better World through Sport and the Olympic Ideal", for member states to observe the Olympic Truce, individually and collectively.
 The resolution, introduced by LOCOG chairman Sebastian Coe, passed without a vote.

 The United Nations website recognizes the truce as "the cornerstone of the Olympic Games in ancient times" and the "longest lasting peace accord in history".

-In 2021, twenty countries (including Turkey, India, Japan, Australia, Canada, the United States, and the United Kingdom) refused to sign the Olympic Truce for the 2022 Winter Olympics.
-Australia and the United States considered this part of their diplomatic boycotts due to the host nation China's human rights abuses, and as a protest regarding the portion of the truce requiring signers to recognize the Olympic Games as promoting human rights and peace.
+In 2021, twenty countries (including Turkey, India, Japan, Australia, Canada, the United States, and the United Kingdom) refused to sign the Olympic Truce for the 2022 Winter Olympics in Beijing.
+Australia and the United States considered this part of their diplomatic boycotts due to the host nation China's human rights abuses and the Uyghur genocide.